 World Earth Day is April 22 of every year.
-April 22, 2022 will mark 52 years of Earth Day.
-Earth Day is recognized as the largest secular observance in the world, marked by more than a billion people every year as a day of action to change human behavior and provoke policy changes.
+April 22, 2023, will mark 53 years of Earth Day.
+Earth Day is recognized as the largest secular observance in the world, marked by more than a billion people every year as a day of action to change human behaviour and provoke policy changes.

 History of Earth Day